piotrmurach/coinpare/README.md

 exchange = "CCCAGG"
 ```

 Once configured, any subsequent execution of `holdings` command will display current prices and totals.
-For example, the beforementioned configuration file may produce the following result:
+For example, the before mentioned configuration file may produce the following result:

 ![ViewHoldings](https://github.com/piotrmurach/coinpare/raw/master/assets/coinpare_holdings.png)